 What Are SBA Floaters?

 SBA floater pools are securities that created using pooled loans from the U.S. Small Business Administration.
 As a Federal agency, the SBA offers loan guarantees through its 7(a) loan program, which allows small businesses that are unable to otherwise secure financing through normal lending channels to obtain loans.
-The video below provides a brief overview of the program:

 When a bank originates a qualifying small business loan, they can apply to the SBA for a guarantee.
 The SBA provides guarantees for between 75% to 90% of the loan balance.
 It is this guaranteed portion of the loan that the lender can then sell into the secondary market.
 The loans are incorporated into a pool by an authorized SBA pool assembler (a broker-dealer) and sold to investors.
 Colson Services, a transfer service agent, is responsible for administering monthly principal and interest payments.